Categories

 meta

-Pacifism is defined by Google as the belief that any violence, including war, is unjustifiable under any circumstances, and that all disputes should be settled by peaceful means.
+Pacifism is the belief that violence is unjustifiable under any circumstances, and that all disputes should be settled by peaceful means.

 So what of violence outside of direct interactions with others?
 If you live in the woods far from other people, is that the life of a pacifist?

-We live and breath because our biological ancestors at various stages in the past took life from other living beings, consumed their life, killed for all kinds of reasons … On and on.
+We live and breath because our ancestors at various stages in the past took life from other living beings, consumed their life, killing for all kinds of reasons to survive.

 Like it or not, your life today is sustained through the consumption of other life.
 Your body does not convert solar energy into sustenance.
-You must consume to survive.
+You must aggress upon life to survive.

-And where aggression doesn’t rise to the surface, it’s always there in the background.
-The miracle of humanity is in how we’ve been able to tame our violent natures just enough to work together, collaborate, and build systems that improve our lives.
+Where aggression doesn’t rise to the surface, it’s always there in the background.
+The miracle of humanity is in how we’ve been able to tame our violent natures just enough to work together, collaborate, and build systems that may improve our lives.

 The capacity for aggression is in all of us and it is there because it has led to our survival over countless eons of existence.